sochoa/python-config-snacks/README.md

 ## Placeholders

-Used for rendering placeholders that exist in strings of values within objects that behave like dictionaries.
+Used for rendering placeholders that exist in strings within things that behave like dictionaries.

 ## Assertions